 Will-Based Estate Plans Are Not Private

-If you are looking for a more sophisticated estate plan that is private from the public eye, our trust based estate planning in Atlanta may be what you need.
+If you are looking for a more sophisticated estate plan that is private from the public eye, our trust-based estate planning in Atlanta may be what you need.
 Will-based estate plans and trust-based estate plans are very different in that trust-based estate plans remain private.
+Our trust attorneys in Atlanta can help guide you through this process in a discrete manner.

 Will-based estate plans become public court records.
 Estate plans are filed with the local probate court, which means that it becomes a public court record, and therefore, anyone can see it.